 Many academic programs can be completed in four years.
 Some majors require that courses be taken in a particular sequence; therefore, which course of study you choose, how soon you decide, and how quickly you can complete the requirements will all determine how soon you graduate.
 UEAC advisors can help you get there sooner by avoiding some of the pitfalls students might face without their help.

 Students typically continue with Exploratory Studies throughout the first year while they explore their options and/or successfully complete courses required for transfer to the school or college of their choice.
-Students may choose to continue into the second year if they have not yet completed 45 credit-hours.
+Students may choose to continue into the second year but must transfer to a degree-granting major after three to four semesters.

 Yes.
 UEAC advisors are available to help continuing students explore their academic options.
 Please connect with our office at UEACAdvising@colorado.edu with your questions or concerns.
 Continuing students interested in Exploratory Studies can join the program through the Intra-University Transfer (IUT) process and should start the application process by using this form.
 Detailed IUT requirements are available on our Policies page.